 Individuals may use a chapter 13 proceeding to save their home from foreclosure.
 The automatic stay stops the foreclosure proceeding as soon as the individual files the chapter 13 petition.
 The individual may then bring the past-due payments current over a reasonable period of time.
 Nevertheless, the debtor may still lose the home if the mortgage company completes the foreclosure sale under state law before the debtor files the petition.
 The debtor may also lose the home if he or she fails to make the regular mortgage payments that come due after the chapter 13 filing.

 Between 20 and 50 days after the debtor files the chapter 13 petition, the chapter 13 Trustee will hold a meeting of creditors.; creditors rarely appear at this meeting.
 During this meeting, the trustee places the debtor under oath, and both the trustee and creditors may ask questions.
 The debtor must attend the meeting and answer questions regarding his or her financial affairs and the proposed terms of the plan.
 The plan will later be confirmed at a confirmation hearing, which the debtor is usually not required to attend, and the debtor will make monthly payments to the trustee until the plan is completed, at which time the court will enter the discharge order.

 Retain a Tacoma Bankruptcy Attorney

 Set up a free case evaluation with a Tacoma bankruptcy lawyer from Washington Fresh Start today to discuss your options.
 Chapter 13 may be the most beneficial option for you!
 We also understand that bankruptcy is not for everyone, however, and can counsel you in any alternatives to bankruptcy, as well.
-Attorney David Yando has more than 30 years of debt relief experience and can provide solid bankruptcy counsel.
+Bankruptcy attorney David Yando has more than 30 years of debt relief experience and can provide solid bankruptcy counsel.
 Contact us as soon as possible to learn more about how we can help.